PEtab-dev/PEtab/doc/documentation_data_format.rst

   Observable ID as defined in the observable table described below.

-- ``preequilibrationConditionId`` [STRING OR NULL, REFERENCES(conditionsTable.conditionID), OPTIONAL]

-  The ``conditionId`` to be used for preequilibration.
-E.g. for drug treatments, the model would be preequilibrated with the no-drug condition.
-  Empty for no preequilibration.

-- ``simulationConditionId`` [STRING, NOT NULL, REFERENCES(conditionsTable.conditionID)]

-  ``conditionId`` as provided in the condition table, specifying the condition-specific parameters used for simulation.

 - ``measurement`` [NUMERIC, NOT NULL]

   The measured value in the same units/scale as the model output.